Tresjs/cientos/docs/guide/abstractions/animated-sprite.md

 ## Spritesheets in the wild

 ::: warning
-Online, spritesheets are often distributed without atlases and the images are often compiled by hand.
+In the wild, spritesheets are often distributed without atlases and the images are often compiled by hand.
 It can be difficult or impossible to use these resources directly with `<AnimatedSprite />`.
 In many cases, it's advisable to recompile the spritesheet.
 :::

 ### How to recompile an existing spritesheet image